SkylineCommunications/dataminer-docs/connector-help/connector_help/Audemat_Aztec_Control_Silver.md

 ## About

-This driver allows the management of the Audemat Aztec Control Silver device using the **SNMP** protocol.
+This connector allows the management of the Audemat Aztec Control Silver device using the **SNMP** protocol.

 ## Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**